Looking at a website or a single webpage as a consumable can help you to gauge its goals and, ultimately, its metric for success.

 The consumption of a website is a means to a conversion.
-What that conversion is ultimately depends on the goals set for the project, but a conversion is the final goal.
+What that conversion is ultimately depends on the goals set for the project, but a conversion is the final goal, at least as far as the website goes.

 Some examples of a conversion include filling out a contact form, buying a product or downloading a file.
 These are the easiest to measure.
 Other types of conversion such as an increase in brand awareness and transfer of knowledge are a lot more difficult to measure.